Data Protection Reading Time: 16 minutes

 • Two-Factor Authentication (2FA): The system requires the user to enter their password and one additional form of identification, such as a verification code sent to their phone or email.

-• Biometric Authentication: Biometric Information such as scanning a fingerprint, retina, or other unique physiological features serves as the authentication for the system.
+• Biometric Authentication: Biometric Information, such as scanning a fingerprint, retina, or other unique physiological features, serves as the system’s authentication.

 • Device Recognition: The system prompts for multiple authentications only when accessing it for the first time on a new device.
 Subsequent access from recognized devices requires only the user’s password, as the system remembers the device’s identity.

-We recommend while opting for an MFA option you should consider several parameters including ease of use, security strength, and compatibility with the existing organization’s infrastructure.
+We recommend that you consider several parameters while opting for an MFA option, including ease of use, security strength, and compatibility with the existing organization’s infrastructure.
 Based on the identified security requirements, multiple MFA options can also be a good decision.

 Step 3: Identity Management System Integration